-Density conversion tool enables you to quickly calculate the weight to volume ratio in any of the available units.
-Density itself is a mass of a substance per its volume and it's usually expressed by the Greek letter ρ and expressed in various density units.
-Density of water in lb/gal or, if using metric system, density of water in grams per cubic centimeter can also be calculated using this tool.
-Similar tool also available on our platform is density calculator
+Density conversion tool enables you to quickly calculate the weight to volume ratio of an object in any of the available units.
+Density itself is defined as how much mass a substance has in a specific volume.
+It's usually expressed by the Greek letter ρ and expressed in various density units.
+Density can be measured for any substance and the results will vary depending on its temperature, pressure, buoyancy, purity and packaging, to name a few factors.
+In general the value is relatively large for solids and fluids while it tends to be smaller for gases.
+The density of water in lb/gal, or, if, using metric system, the density of water in grams per cubic centimeter can also be calculated using this tool.
+A similar tool also available on our platform is the density calculator.

-Throughout the world various density units are in use, some of them include:
+Throughout the world various density units are used.
+These include:

 - kilograms per cubic meter - which is also an official SI unit for density

 - grams per cubic centimeter - another metric unit used in most countries around the world, 1 g/cm3 equals 1000 kg/m3

 - avoirdupois ounces per cubic inch - 1 oz/cu in = 1,730 kg/m3